Ed Valenti: Career

 In the early 1970s, Valenti worked as an Advertising Executive at an NBC TV Affiliate, using clever "first time" marketing techniques such as toll free numbers, credit card payment options, with unique slogans & phrases on the TV ads.
 He and his friend Barry Becher, bought an unusual painting pad gadget for their first product.
-The commercial featured a man in a tuxedo paiting to demonstrate " no drip".
+The commercial featured a man in a tuxedo painting to demonstrate "no drip".
 The unique commercial was so successful using clever marketing techniques, toll free numbers and catchy slogans and phrases, that the product grossed $10 million is sales.

 In the late-1970s, Valenti developed more DR campaigns, namely for a new knife from Douglas Quikut.
 Despite the extraordinary sharpness of the knife, sales languished in supermarket end cap displays.
 Despite the quality of the product, Valenti believed the Douglas Quikut name wasn't strong enough or unique enough and suggested a rebrand.
 Along with his co-founder of Dial Media, they came up with the brand name Ginsu and the life of a revolutionary kitchen item was born.

 The first ad for the ginsu aired in 1978 instantly becoming an iconic pop culture in US television history.
 The ads started with Ed karate chopping a board with the announcer saying, "In Japan, the hand can be used like a knife".
 Then Ed went on to karate chop a tomato with the announcer continuing, "but that method doesn't wrork on a tomato.
 That's why you need the Ginsu".The ad continues with Ed cutting tin cans, nails and hoses, then on to cutting bread, ham, meat and vegetables demonstrating that the knife never dulled.
 This form of comparison demonstrated MIarketing took America by storm and laid the foundations for the knife to become one of the best selling household products of the 1970s/80s.
 The move kickstarted a movement that has grown to a $150 billion industry in the United States today.
 Not only did the knife prove hugely successful, but the direct response ads were also revolutionary.
 The combination of great product and creative advertising led Valenti and his business partners to pocket millions from the sales of the knife over a period lasting around a decade until the mid-1980s.
 The revenue also meant that the annual ad spend could be really aggressive.
 At one point in the late 1970s, Valenti's Dial Media was spending $20 million on infomercials annually, which according to the Washington Post was more than The Coca-Cola Company were spending on television advertising at the time.